Blade Network Technologies: History

 established BLADE Network Technologies, Inc., as a privately held company from a spin-out of Nortel's Blade Server Switch Unit, focused on networking for the blade server market.

 Vikram Mehta was president and CEO.

 In 2008, the company introduced its RackSwitch line of top-of-rack 1-10 Gigabit Ethernet data center switches.
-IBM acquired BLADE in October 2010.
+IBM acquired BLADE in October 2010, renaming it to "IBM System Networking" in 2011.

-Lenovo acquired IBM's server business, including BLADE in 2014.
+Lenovo acquired IBM's server business, including System Networking, in 2014.